favonia/cloudflare-ddns/README.markdown

 | `IP6_DOMAINS`  | Comma-separated fully qualified domain names or wildcard domain names that the updater should manage for `AAAA` records                                                                                                                                                                                                                                                                                                                                             |
 | 🧪 `WAF_LISTS` | 🧪 Comma-separated references of [WAF lists](https://developers.cloudflare.com/waf/tools/lists/custom-lists/) the updater should manage.
 A list reference is written in the format `account-id/list-name` where `account-id` is your account ID and `list-name` is the list name; it should look like `0123456789abcdef0123456789abcdef/mylist`.
 See [how to find your account ID](https://developers.cloudflare.com/fundamentals/setup/find-account-and-zone-ids/) |

-> 🌍 Internationalized domain names are handled using the _non-transitional processing_ (fully compatible with IDNA2008).
+> 🌍 Internationalized domain names are handled using the _nontransitional processing_ (fully compatible with IDNA2008).
+At this point, all major implementations have switched to IDNA2008 from IDNA2003.
 See this [useful FAQ on internationalized domain names](https://www.unicode.org/faq/idn.html).

 > <details>
 > <summary>🃏 What are wildcard domains?</summary>